Cadifam/DBCFinalProject/Documentation.md

 ## 4. Target audience.

-The target audience of this model are businesses who are into loan processes eg. banks, credit unions, micro finance, saving and loan companies etc
+The target audience for this model are businesses who are into loan processes eg. banks, credit unions, micro finance, saving and loan companies etc

 ## 5. Installation and Dependencies